 Constructor Function

-I. What is the constructor function?
+I. What is a constructor function?

 II.
-How to create a constructor function?
+Defining a constructor function

 function Person(name, birthDay, color) {